Steve Kinney

-The goal here is not “run every test on every browser.”
-The goal is “run the right tests on the right browsers without making the default loop unusable.”
-Shelf’s setup proves you can have cross-browser coverage and a fast dev loop at the same time—you just can’t have them in the same command.
+The goal here is not “run everything everywhere.”
+The goal is “run the right tests on the right browsers without making the default loop miserable.”
+Shelf’s current starter is small enough that this stays simple if you keep the split honest.

 The project definitions in playwright.config.ts